 After World War Two there was a rise in prosecutions for crimes related to homosexuality in Britain.
-In 1952 there were 670 prosecutions for sodomy and 1,686 for gross indecency – along with these came an increase in publicity and public curiosity.
+In 1952, there were 670 prosecutions for ‘sodomy’ and 1,686 for ‘gross indecency’.
+With this rise in prosecutions came an increase in publicity and interest in the topic.

-The decision to form this committee, which was tasked with producing a report, came after a number of high profile arrests and prosecutions.
+The decision to form the committee, which was tasked with producing a report, came after a number of high profile arrests and prosecutions.

 Actor Sir John Gielgud was arrested in 1953 and Lord Montagu of Beaulieu was prosecuted in 1954.
 The establishment was under pressure to re-address the law.

 Sir John Wolfenden was appointed as chair of the committee.
 During the time the committee sat, Wolfenden discovered his own son was homosexual.

 The committee first met on 15 September 1954 and over three years sat 62 times.
 Much of this time was taken up with interviewing witnesses.
 Interviewees included judges, religious leaders, policemen, social workers and probation officers.

 The committee also spoke to homosexual men, particularly Carl Winter, Patrick Trevor-Roper and Peter Wildeblood.

 An instant bestseller

 Unusually for a government report, the publication was an instant bestseller.
 It sold 5,000 copies in hours and was subsequently reprinted a number of times.

 The report recommended decriminalising homosexuality.
 Although it condemned homosexuality as immoral and destructive, it concluded that the law’s place was not to rule on private morality or immorality.